unrealwork/atsd-use-cases/workshop/lets-encrypt.md

 ### Browser Trust Store

-* Chrome browser defers to the list of Root CAs maintained by the operating system.
+* Chrome defers to the list of Root CAs maintained by the operating system.

 * Mozilla Firefox maintains its own list of Root CAs.